About breast cancer

 Treatment for breast cancer is based on the stage of the patient’s disease and can include surgery, chemotherapy and radiation.
 Targeted therapies have also become part of the standard treatment process.

-Novartis Oncology is committed to developing innovative new cancer drugs, such as targeted therapies for HR+ cancers and improving access to them through patient assistance and cancer resource programs.
+Novartis Oncology is committed to developing innovative new cancer drugs for breast cancer and other tumor types, and improving access to them through patient assistance and cancer resource programs.

 Treatment of HR-positive breast cancer

 Hormone receptor-positive (HR+) breast cancer is characterized by hormone receptor-positive tumors, a group of cancers that express receptors for certain hormones such as estrogen and progesterone.
 Cancer cell growth can be driven by these hormones.1 The presence of estrogen receptor (ER) and/or progesterone receptor (PgR) is one of the most important predictive and prognostic markers in human breast cancers, and is collectively referred to as hormone receptor-positive.2